codebar-ag/time.codebar.ch/INTERNAL_CHANGES_GUIDE.md

 ### API Behavior Changes (Upgrade Notes)
 - Clients API: `GET /api/v1/organizations/{org}/clients` now returns clients ordered by `name` ascending (was `created_at` desc).
 If you rely on ordering, update your consumers accordingly.
+- Projects API: `GET /api/v1/organizations/{org}/projects` now returns projects ordered by `name` ascending (was `created_at`-based ordering in some flows).
+If you relied on creation-time ordering, sort client-side or use a dedicated query param in future versions.
 - Clients API: `DELETE /api/v1/organizations/{org}/clients/{client}` is disabled.
 It now returns `200` with `{ message: "Client deletion disabled" }` and does not delete data.
 - Projects API: `DELETE /api/v1/organizations/{org}/projects/{project}` is disabled.
 It now returns `200` with `{ message: "Project deletion disabled" }` and does not delete data.